-Technical indicator description sheet A2 Alignment Conserved and enhanced biodiversity e proportion of Percentage of A7 Rationale being of high biod ntified through municipal planning processes as eing of high biodiversity value and is protected through some mechanism.
-A1 Indicator short name biodiversity priority areas protected A3 Results- chain level Output A8 Definition The proportion of land identified through munici strategic environmental assessments and EMFs biodiversity priority areas, which is protected through some mechanism.
-Mechanisms may include stewardship agreements, conventiona protected areas, & biodiversity agreements, amo others.
-INDICATOR ASSIGNMENT ENV4.21 A4 Back to Basics pillar Service delivery A9 Indicator Formula (1) Area of biodiversity priority areas in hectares which is protected / (2) Total area of land in hectares which is identified as a biodiversity priority area x 100 A5 Unit of measurement Percentage of land in hectares A6 Frequency of reporting Annual A10 Indicator origin Agreed as part of Circular No.88 process A11 Notes on calculation 0 A12 Additional notes types of protectior is intended to be l area" status.
+Technical indicator description sheet A2 Alignment Conserved and enhanced biodiversity A7 Rationale "biodiversity prior identified through r being of high biod rity area" la municipal p liversity val ne proportion of nd which has been lanning processes as ue and is protected A1 Indicator short name Percentage of biodiversity priority areas protected A3 Results- chain level Output A8 Definition through some mechanism.
+The proportion of land identified through municip strategic environmental assessments and EMFs a biodiversity priority areas, which is protected through some mechanism.
+Mechanisms may include stewardship agreements, conventional protected areas, & biodiversity agreements, amon others.
+INDICATOR ASSIGNMENT ENV4.21 A4 Back to Basics pillar Service delivery A9 Indicator Formula (1) Area of biodiversity priority areas in hectares which is protected / (2) Total area of land in hectares which is identified as a biodiversity priority area x 100 A5 Unit of measurement Percentage of land in hectares A6 Frequency of reporting Annual A10 Indicator origin Agreed as part of Circular No.88 process A11 Notes on calculation 0 A12 Additional notes types of protection is intended to be l area" status.
 The n n which sho proader tha nechanism ired regarding the uld be included, but n formal "protected should provide some protection.
-Repo respon rting sibility A pplies to Municip al Catego ry R eadiness Me tro Metro Yes Tier Tier 1 B1 Data Element (1) Area of priority biodiversity area which is protected B4 Source Municipal SDF, and its underlying strategic environmental assessment as required by SPLUMA.
+Repo respon rting sibility A pplies to Municip al Catego ry R eadiness Me tro Metro Yes Tier 1 B1 Data Element (1) Area of priority biodiversity area which is protected B4 Source Municipal SDF, and its underlying strategic environmental assessment as required by SPLUMA.
 C1 Data Element (2) Total area identified as a priority biodiversity area C4 Source Municipal SDF B2 Frequency of collection Annual B5 Units ha C2 Frequency of collection Annual C5 Units ha Total area identified as a priority biodiversity area which is protected through some mechanism, which may include stewardship agreements, conventional protected areas, & biodiversity agreements as defined in the SANBI 2016 Lexicon of Biodiversity Planning C3 Definition Total area identified as a priority biodiversity are within the municipal SEA & SDF.
 As defined by SANBI 2016, this category includes the following categories: protected areas, critically endangere and endangered ecosystems, CBAs, ESA, FEPAs strategic water source areas, flagship free-flowin rivers, priority estuaries, focus areas for land-based protected area expansion.
-Most notably i includes land ear-marked for development, but which is not yet transformed.
+Most notably if includes land ear-marked for development, but which is not yet transformed.
 B6 Notes is required on the ty ould be immediately /pe of protection, but this achievable.
 C6 Notes 1 areas (critical la areas (ecological co oiodiversity orridors, du ude biodiversity core areas) and core 2 ne protection zones, support areas).